Prince-K-Ado/ist303_spr25_software_development/slides/week05_slides_pytest.md

 _You write regular python code_

+Write a test by doing the following 2 things:
-- name your function with the "test_" prefix
+- name your function with the **"test_"** prefix
 - use python's _assert_ keyword along with your condition: \
 `assert CONDITION`